SerenityOS/serenity/Documentation/RunningTests.md

 ### Running Host Tests

 There are two ways to build host tests: from a full build, or from a Lagom-only build.
-The only difference is the CMake command used to initailize the build directory.
+The only difference is the CMake command used to initialize the build directory.

 For a full build, pass `-DBUILD_LAGOM=ON` to the CMake command.